matteolomba/doable-webui/README-en.md

 - View todos
 - Add new todos (added in the API but not in the web UI)
 - Edit a todo (to be implemented)
-- Remove a todo (to be implemented)
+- Remove a todo (added in the API but not in the web UI)

 ## Requirements